scaleoutsean/solidfire-windows/README.md

 ## General Notes

 - Each SolidFire volume is available on one network (subnet and VLAN).
 Different targets may be served over multiple networks and VLANs when SolidFire uses Trunk Mode switch ports.
-  - iSCSI clients connect to portal - Storage Virtual IP (SVIP) - which redirects each login to the SolidFire node which hosts the target (volume) of interest (standard iSCSI redirection)
+  - iSCSI clients connect to SolidFire portal - Storage Virtual IP (SVIP) - which redirects each to the SolidFire node which hosts the target (volume) of interest (iSCSI login redirection is described in [RFC-3720](https://tools.ietf.org/html/rfc3720))
-  - Active nodes are ocassionally rebalanced transparently to the client
+  - Volumes are ocassionally rebalanced, transparently to the client
-- Multiple connections from one host to single volume (and MPIO) are rarely needed (NetApp AFF and E-Series are more suitable one or few large workloads)
+- Multiple connections from one iSCSI client to single volume (with or without MPIO) are rarely needed (NetApp AFF and E-Series are more suitable one or few large workloads)
   - Network adapter team (bonding) creates one path per volume and provides link redundancy, which is enough for 90% of use cases
-  - It is not possible to establish two connections (sessions) to the same volume with one initiator IP
+  - It is not possible to establish two connections (sessions) to the same volume with only one initiator IP
-  - Ways to get to multiple connections requires Multipath I/O and:
+  - Thre are several ways to create two iSCSI connections to a SolidFire target.
+They require Multipath I/O and one of the following (not a complete list):
     - Use four NICs to create two teams on the same network, set up one connection from each adapter team's IP address
     - Use two non-teamed NICs on the same network, set up one connection from each interface's IP address
     - Use one teamed interface with two vEthernet NICs for ManagementOS, set up one connection from each vEthernet interface's IP address